fpdevil/learngo/README.md

   Except _structs_ all the above types support index based element lookup.

 - **Arrays** and **Slices**
 	`Arrays` are a collection of elements (indexable) of fixed length.
 Length of an array is fixed and is determined at the compile time.
+Arrays cannot `grow` or `shrink`. `Go` being a statically typed language the size of the array specification is fixed during the compile time and cannot be changed thereafter.
 	representation: `var variable_name [length]element_type`
 	eg: `var colors [7]string`
 	Also worth to note is that the length and element types of an array are inseparable parts of its type.
-The type of the colors array above is `[7]string` and not just `string`
+The type of the colors array above is `[7]string` and not just `string`.

+	Once an array is defined, it's length is fixed and always gives the same value regardless of whether the array is populated with values or not.
+This is because, once the array is defined all the places will be populated with their default zero values as per the array's type.

 	`Slices` are similar to `Arrays`, but they are of dynamic length and can either grow or shrink as per demand.